CenterForOpenScience/cos.io/README.md

 *For other operating systems, your mileage may vary*

 - Clone this repository.
-- Create a virual environment using python3.4.
+- Create a virtual environment using python3.4.
 - Add the line `export DJANGO_SETTINGS_MODULE=website.settings.dev` to the end of your new virtual environment's `bin/activate.sh` script.
 - `pip install -r requirements.txt`
 - install postgres, and set your local settings to connect to it